-In fact, it is clear from our generalization of Asanuma's work that some of his results on the cancellation problem (Section 8 of \cite{Asanuma}) also have free associative analogs.
+Moreover, it is clear from our generalization of Asanuma's work that some of his results on the cancelation problem (Section 8 of \cite{Asanuma}) also have free associative analogs.
 These are formulated as follows.